AnyChart/docs.anychart.com/Axes_and_Grids/Additional_Axes.md

 ## Tuning

-If you want to change any settings of additional axes you can do that just the same way as basic X and Y axes are configured, see [Axes basics](Axis_Basics) and [Axes Scale](Scales) for the details:
+If you want to change any settings of additional axes you can do that just the same way as basic X and Y axes are configured, see [Axes basics](Axis_Basics) and [Scales](Scales) articles for the details:

 ```
   // Tune default y scale